ahacking/to_json/README.md

  + Ability to express any JSON structure with a simple DSL
  + Performance.
 Existing solutions spend far too much time generating JSON and this costs money and power.
-Server hosting is not free and needlesly burning power and deploying more servers because of JSON rendering overhehad shoule be avoided.
+Server hosting is not free and needlesly burning power and deploying more servers because of rendering overhehad should be avoided.

-### Choices
+### Design Choices

 #### Oj for fast JSON encoding